Jose Garcia Player Props: Reds vs. Athletics

 Jose Garcia At The Plate

-- Garcia is hitting .217 with two doubles, a home run and eight walks.
+- Garcia has four doubles, a home run and eight walks while batting .231.

+- In 54.5% of his 22 games this season, Garcia has picked up at least one hit.
+He's also had three multi-hit games.

-- In six games this season (28.6%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- Garcia has picked up an RBI in seven games this season (31.8%), with more than one RBI in three of them (13.6%).

-- He has scored in eight games this season (38.1%), but has had no multi-run games.
+- He has scored in eight games this year (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.